-The applicant will need to already be registered on the update service for a previous DBS check to be used.
+The applicant will need to already be registered on the Update Service for a previous DBS check to be used; the check will also need to have been Enhanced.
 They can complete a consent form and we can run an update.
-If they haven't registered then they will need to go through the application process, but they can then register with the update service meaning they won't need to re-do the process when up for renewal.
+If they haven't registered, then they will need to go through a new application process, but they can then register with the Update Service meaning they won't need to re-do the process when up for renewal.